brendanhuddleston18/reading-notes/code201reading-notes/class04notes.md

 4. Pull request on Github to originator repo

-5. Main person has updates from forker
+5. Main person has updates from forker.

+### Functions

+- Fulling baked function= Function with parameters inside parentheses

+- Return statements=